1985

 time I get a few laughs, sort of 'you can't wear that' sort of thing."[14]

-When you have a look at the pop-culture of the midst 80's in the UK you will
+British artists at that time.
+When you take a look at the pop-culture of the mid

-find a lot of male artists dressed up in a female way and a lot of female artists
+1980s in the UK you will find a lot of male artists dressed up in a female way

-dressed up in a male way - a known example is Annie Lennox (Eurythmics).)
+and a lot of female artists dressed up in a male way - a well-known example is Annie

-David: "He has totally changed.
+Dave: "He has totally changed.
 But he's just being the way he wanted to

 be anyway.
 Mart missed out on his teens, just generally going out, seeing